SuaMusica/stac/website/docs/widgets/page_view.md

 # PageView

-The Mirai PageView allows you to build a Flutter PageView widget using JSON.
+The Stac PageView allows you to build a Flutter PageView widget using JSON.
 To know more about the PageView widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/widgets/PageView-class.html).

 ## Properties